OfficeDev/Open-XML-Package-Editor-Power-Tool-for-Visual-Studio/README.md

 Open XML Package Editor Power Tool for Visual Studio
 =============
-This Power Tool is a Visual Studio add-in that provides an easy way to parse and edit Open Packaging Conventions files, including Word, Excel and PowerPoint documents.
+This Power Tool is a Visual Studio add-in that provides an easy way to parse and edit Open Packaging Conventions files, including Word, Excel, PowerPoint and Visio documents.
 This Power Tool enables you to do the following tasks:

 * Open any Open XML Package file or XPS Package file directly in Visual Studio 2010/2012/2013
 * Browse the contents of Package files in a tree view